Opportunities for First Nations people

 Our NDIA First Nations Employment and Inclusion Plan 2022-25 outlines how we support jobs and career development for First Nations people.

-This sets out how we will work towards reconciliation.
+We have launched our third Innovate Reconciliation Action Plan.
+It sets out how we work towards reconciliation.

-The RAP helps build respectful relationships with First Nations peoples and communities.
+It also helps build respectful relationships with First Nations people and communities.

-The First Nations Employee Network (FNEN) helps Aboriginal and Torres Strait Islander staff connect with each other.
+Our First Nations Employee Network helps Aboriginal and Torres Strait Islander employees connect with each other.

-It’s also a place to promote and build a community in the Agency.
+It’s also a place to promote and build a community in the NDIA.

 Affirmative Measures - Aboriginal and Torres Strait Islander Employment